 Leave it to dry in the sun

-Once you are satisfied with your new looking wheelie bin, the final step is to leave it outside to thoroughly dry.
+Once you are satisfied with your new-looking wheelie bin, the final step is to leave it outside to dry thoroughly.
 Dark and damp areas are easy for bacteria and germs to grow.
 Empty the rubbish bin and flip it upside down to allow any excess water to drip out.
-Alternatively, you can simply open the lid and leave it out in the sun to air.
+Alternatively, you can open the lid and leave it in the sun to air.
 Once it has dried, use a disinfectant spray such as Dettol Glen 20 to keep your wheelie bin fresh and clean.

 Use Paul’s rubbish removal for oversized rubbish

 If you find yourself struggling to load certain types of household junk or rubbish into your wheelie bin or your rubbish bin is completely overfilled, call Paul’s Rubbish Removal today.
 Look no further for the cheapest rubbish removal in Sydney.

 We’ll take care of all your household rubbish and junk that CAN’T fit into your wheelie bin!
 We offer same-day rubbish removal to get rid of all your oversized and unwanted junk today!